-- 1. Report all incidents immediately or at the end of your shift - including hazards and near-misses to your leader or through our incident notification process - 2.
-Only do the tasks you are trained and able to do - 3.
+- 1. Report all incidents immediately or at the latest at the end of your shift - including hazards and near-misses to your leader or through our incident notification process - 2.
+Only do the tasks you are trained and able to do. - 3.
 Make sure to follow our Code of Conduct (this document). - 4.
 Do you see any hazards or risks?
 Make sure you, and those around you, are aware of any in your workplace, site or client's home - 5.
-Follow our CARE Values at all times - 6.
-Make sure to follow hazardous manual handling guidelines - 7.
+Follow our company values at all times - 6.
+Make sure to follow hazardous material and manual handling guidelines - 7.
 Drive carefully and always obey the road rules - 8.
-Only attend work if you are fit, well and able to do so - 9.
+Report any workplace injuries immediately through the Zenitas Injury Notification Hotline. - 9.
 Always respect others and treat them with dignity so they feel safe at work

-The Chief Executive Officer is our company's Chief Safety Officer and management at all levels are required to contribute to the health, safety and wellbeing of everyon in the workplace.
+The Chief Executive Officer is our company's Chief Safety Officer and management at all levels are required to contribute to the health, safety and wellbeing of everyone in the workplace.